Yuval-Roth/ims_project/game_server/api_doc.md

 **Description:**
 Retrieves the list with ids of online players.
 No additional fields are required for this request type.

+**Return value:**
+The `payload` field in the response json will hold a list of strings, each string being a player id.

 <br/>

 ### `get_lobbies`